telerik/justmock-docs/integration/justmock-console/general.md

  * [Command Line Tool for Windows]({%slug justmock/integration/justmock-console/windows%}).
 A standalone console application that is built for Windows only.
 In this flavour the application needs to be manually distrubited and then invoked as a regular CLI application.

  * [.NET Tool]({%slug justmock/integration/justmock-console/dotnet-tool%}).
-A cross platform version of the tool that is integrated with the .NET tools infrastructure.
-In this flavor the tool is distributed as a NuGet package and can be invoked by using **dotnet** command.
+A cross-platform version of the tool that is integrated with the .NET tools infrastructure.
+In this flavor the tool can be distributed using **dotnet tool** command and can be invoked by using **justmock-console** command.

 # Command Line options